taylorbf/DMP15/class6/README.md

 Each frame of a video is *just data*.
 Specifically, it is a long list of numbers. **More specifically, it is a list of color information for each pixel in the video.**

-The list of color data is an **Array**.
+This list of color data is an **Array** of colors.
 This makes sense, because it is a list of related information.

 ### Entering the Matrix